 The classroom is equipped with child-sized tables and open areas so they can also work on the floor.
 Materials are also arranged on shelves within reach of children, grouped systematically in distinct subject areas and in order of their complexity.

-In Cuarto Creciente International School we consider essential to have a specific music classroom, as it is a fact that music helps children in their intellectual, auditory, sensory, speech and motor development.
+In Cuarto Creciente Montessori School we consider essential to have a specific music classroom, as it is a fact that music helps children in their intellectual, auditory, sensory, speech and motor development.

 Music offers children experiences that capacitate them to develop creative problem-solving approaches and increase concentration.
 This favors the acquisition of new learning, exercises memory, improves language skills or spatial intelligence and builds up self-confidence, because through music people can express themselves and show others what they like and are capable of doing.

 Music also stimulates children’s body language, since they develop new resources by adapting the movement of their body to the rhythms of different compositions, contributing like this to the enhancement of their rhythm control and improving their coordination.